TOP OF THE THIRD: CUBS 7 (3) – 0 INDIANS

 Watch the national media corps assemble outside the dugout and then scatter, thirty minutes before game time.
 Find your seat.
 Sit and watch it begin.
 Arrieta on the mound.
 75 degrees.
 Some weird magic out there in the air.

 And with one swing of the bat, you get your confirmation.
 That a Game 7 will be happening.

 The ball booms off the wood, flies over the wall and into the concourse walkway of the left-field bleachers, bouncing around off the concrete—off into history.

 You’re Dr. Alan Grant, Jurassic Park.
 Your eyes going wide, mouthing to yourself: “Grand slam..
 Cubs..
 World Series?
 This hasn’t been around since the Cretaceous Period…”

 It happened.
 It did.
 Game Six came along and brought us a Game Seven.

 The Cubs will play the Indians.
 For the championship.
 1908 vs. 1948.

 Dave “Schwarb-O-Meter” Cihla was there.

-Phil Townsend was there, brought by family.
+Phil Townsend was there, in spirit.
 And many others like him.